pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 lower value, so that attempts are not made to use connections that have been terminated by the database server.

-The environment variable ``POSTGRES_PRE_PING`` may be used to enable pessimistic disconnection handling.
+The optional environment variable ``POSTGRES_PRE_PING`` may be used to enable pessimistic disconnection handling.
 Setting this to a "true" value (``"y"``, ``"yes"``, ``"t"``, ``"true"``, ``"on"``, or ``"1"``) means database connections will be checked that they are usable before executing statements, and database connections remade if the connection is not usable.
 This value is by default "false", meaning connections will not be checked before they are reused.
 Enabling this option will incur a small impact on performance.

-The environment variable ``POSTGRES_LOCK_TIMEOUT`` may be used to enable a timeout on acquiring an 'EXCLUSIVE' mode table lock when inserting stored events.
+The optional environment variable ``POSTGRES_LOCK_TIMEOUT`` may be used to enable a timeout on acquiring an 'EXCLUSIVE' mode table lock when inserting stored events.
 To avoid interleaving of inserts when writing events, an 'EXCLUSIVE' mode table lock is acquired when inserting events.
 This effectively serialises writing events.
 It prevents concurrent transactions interleaving inserts, which would potentially cause notification log readers that are tailing the application notification log to miss event notifications.
 Reading from the table can proceed concurrently with other readers and writers, since selecting acquires an 'ACCESS SHARE' lock which does not block and is not blocked